green-coding-solutions/eco-ci-energy-estimation/README.md

 main would initialize the estimation model and then start the measurement.
 Once the workflow run completes the metrics are outputted to the $GITHUB_STEP_SUMMARY.

 However in Javascript Actions it is not possible to use easily use the Github Actions cache.
-An example how github does it in its own actions can be seen here ... which is brutal to say the least.
+An example how GitHub does it in its own actions can be seen here ... which is brutal to say the least.
 (To be fair, there seems to be a simpler method available, but we could not find any good documentation on it: https://snyk.io/advisor/npm-package/@actions/cache/functions/@actions%2Fcache.restoreCache)

 Since copying, adapting and maintaining that code was no option we resorted to using the composite Github Action as an alternative.